 Gardens are a major element of the du Pont heritage and the magnificent Longwood Gardens is central to the du Pont story.
 Longwood’s founder, Pierre du Pont, was the great-grandson of E.I. du Pont.
 Situated on 1,077 acres, Longwood features 20 outdoor gardens, a breathtaking conservatory, and spectacular fountains.
 Built in 1919, the conservatory is one of the world’s great greenhouse structures; home to 20 different gardens featuring 5500 types of plants.
 Longwood Gardens is renowned for its extraordinary fountains; indeed, Longwood houses the most significant fountain collection in north America.
 From the magnificent five-acre Main Fountain Garden to the stately Italian Water Garden, there are unique water displays to delight visitors of all ages.

 Henry Francis du Pont founded Winterthur Museum, Garden and Library.
 H.F. du Pont was born at Winterthur and is responsible for the unparalleled collection of American decorative arts housed there.
 The estate features over 90,000 objects made or used in America between approximately 1640 and 1860.
 Items are displayed in the magnificent 175 - room home, much as it was when the du Pont family lived there.
 The unique displays throughout the Museum reflect specific media including furniture, ceramics and glass, metals, textiles, and paintings.
 Winterthur is set amidst a 1000 - acre preserve of meadows, streams. woodlands and naturalistic gardens.
-A very special exhibition opens September 9, 2023 and runs through January 7, 2024 - Ann Lowe: American Couturier.
-Lowe, was an American fashion designer who created stunning gowns for American society (including Jacqueline Bouvier Kennedy's wedding dress) yet remained relatively unknown to the wider public.
-This is the largest display of Lowe's work to date, celebrating her under-recognized talent and ground-breaking influence on American fashion.
-The exhibit is included with admission and a guided tour brings her amazing story to life.

 The Mt.
 Cuba Center is a 650-acre horticultural gem set in Brandywine Valley’s rolling hills.
 It is known for spectacular woodland wildflower gardens.
 Mt.
 Cuba is the former hone and estate of Mr. & Mrs. Lammot du Pont Copeland.
 Both the Copeland’s showed an interest and enthusiasm for plants and gardening.
 As they set out designing gardens for their estate, they called upon several prominent landscape architects and designers.
 Projects included formal gardens and terraces, the woodland wildflower garden, the Round Garden, a pond and several garden paths.
 Today this legacy lives on at the Mt.
 Cuba Center as a treasure of conservation as well as beauty and inspiration.